leewtai/leewtai.github.io/courses/linear_regression/lectures/formalize_intuition.md

 Most people would eyeball this hisrogram and be able to point to roughly the same region but likely not same exact location.
 Ultimately, ten different people would have ten different answers, which one should we choose?
-This is why the mathematical formalism is necessary.
+Without a formal framework to choose a location, reproducing the same choice in other applications is near impossible which makes automation difficult, reproducing the same choice at a later time (same dataset) is also difficult which would cast doubt in the confidence in your original choice.
+This is why mathematical formalism is necessary.

 If you ask people how they arrived at their answer, the immediate answer is likely they did not think much about it.
 But once you start asking about alternatives